 A: Verona is a beautiful small historic city in northern Italy, crossed by the winding Adige river and bordered by lush vineyards and foothills.
 You have easy access to both Lake Garda to the west and the mountains to the north.
 The quality of life in Verona is great.
-I don’t need to drive here – thank God because Italian driving is insane.
+I don’t need to drive here – thank God, because Italian driving is insane.
 I can bike, walk and take the bus.
-The air is clean, the weather is sunny and mild, fresh high-quality food (and wine) is affordable and accessible, and the cost of living isn’t terribly high.
-The history here is fascinating and I love that I get to work in historic contexts and buildings as an architect.
+The air is clean, the weather is sunny and mild, fresh, high-quality food (and wine) is affordable and accessible, and the cost of living isn’t terribly high.
+The history here is fascinating, and I love that I get to work in historic contexts and buildings as an architect.

 Q: Any negative experiences?
 What do you miss most about home?

 A: The bureaucratic aspect of living as a foreigner in Italy is the worst part.
-Renewing the residence permit each year is agonizingly slow and always confusing.
+Renewing the residence permit each year is agonisingly slow and always confusing.
 Every government office says different things from the other.
 Real information is hard to come by and usually takes waiting in line for hours to find, not to mention that every city and region makes their own rules.

 It takes a whole lot of patience and going piano piano, one step at a time.
 I miss the efficiency and friendliness of the US offices and companies, the multicultural aspect of life in the US and my friends and family back home.